After giving it a go, I decided to quit the Whole30. And I don’t feel even the tiniest bit of guilt. Today I’m sharing why I quit and what I learned!

 Hours, people.
 Now, I am already a seasoned meal planner.
 This is something I do every single week, without fail.

 I love meal planning, as it saves us money and ends the age-old “What’s for Dinner?” problem.
-And over the years, I’ve gotten pretty good at it.
+And over the years, I’ve used different meal planning methods and I’ve become pretty good at it.

 But Whole30 meal planning was a different animal.
 A lot of our regular meals were non-compliant.
 So I either had to find new meals by scouring the internet, or I had to make adjustments to our regular meals to make them compliant.